SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 Let me explain how that’s so:

-I have just one other thing to say before moving on from this: the most important ingredient to creating truly great content is You.
-I’ve worked with so many clients and brands over the years who get a little nutty about “differentiating their brand”.
-What I think they miss, and what we can learn from that, is that brands are built from the inside out.
-Your brand starts with you.
+The most important ingredient to creating truly great content is You.
+I’ve worked with many clients and brands over the years who get a little extreme when it comes to “differentiating their brand”.
+What I think they miss – and what we can learn from this mistake – is that brands are built from the inside out.

 Other bloggers will likely have covered your topic.
 But that doesn’t mean there’s nothing for you to add.

-Okay, with that out of the way…
+With that out of the way…

 I’m sure you understand your audience and have an editorial calendar full of blog ideas.
 Still, we can all benefit from knowing more about our readers.
 That’s where a little research can be your friend.
 It’s pretty easy to get inside the head of your audience if you have the right tools.